gecoet/gecoet/README.md

 ### Hi there 👋

 - 🔭 I’m working as a consultant for the Azure Cloud and AI domain at Microsoft
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ways to enable customers building out secure landing zones based on the Cloud Adoption Framework for Azure using.
+- 💬 Ask me about ways to enable customers building out secure landing zones based on the Cloud Adoption Framework for Azure using IaC.
 - 📫 How to reach me: https://www.linkedin.com/in/gerhard-coetzee-70239519/
-- gecoetze@microsoft.com
+- Email: gecoetze@microsoft.com

 <!--
 **gecoet/gecoet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.